Monday, 16 February 2026

 Sd.Kfz.251/17 Flak 30 (Dragon)

 Another very early build.
 Had fun with this one but never got around to adding a lovely resin Africa Korps flak crew I purchased.
-This was originally base coated in an early Tropen scheme so I'm pretty sure I practised airbrushing camo colours on it at a later date.
+This was originally base coated in an early Tropen scheme so I'm pretty sure I practised airbrushing these late tri-tone camo colours on it at a later date.

 Sd.Kfz.251 Ausf C (Cyber Hobby)